Fact checked

 What is Emotional Support Animal Certification?

-Emotional support animal certification is the process of "certifying" or validating your need for an emotional support animal.
+Emotional support animal certification is "certifying" or validating your need for an emotional support animal.
 It can be confusing figuring out the correct way to do this as many organizations offer different, often illegitimate methods to certify your emotional support animal.
-The Department of Housing and Urban Development (HUD) provides guidance on how to legally certify your animal as an ESA.
-Emotional support animal certification requires a consultation with a licensed mental health professional who can then write an emotional support animal letter (ESA letter).
+The Department of Housing and Urban Development (HUD) guides on how to legally certify your animal as an ESA.
+Emotional support animal certification requires a consultation with a licensed mental health professional who can then write an emotional support animal letter.
 An example of what these letters should look like can be found on the HUD website.

 How to Certify An Emotional Support Animal